sophiayduan/Endev-board/JOURNAL.md

 description: "A dev board with sensors and features designed to monitor a 3D printer"
 created_at: "2024-6-27"
 ---
-**Running hour total: 59.5**
+**Running hour total: 68.5**

-This PCB isn't deserving of its high hour count, but I was extremely new to electronics and PCB design when I began.
+This project isn't deserving of its high hour count, but I was extremely new to electronics and PCB design when I began.
 Now i'm a bit less new.

 # June 27th: Planning + basic schematic